 Home Health Billing and Coding: Submitting a Perfect Medicare Final

 The path to fast payment of a claim is a no-brainer – make sure the Final is error-free.
 Medicare rejects a claim on an error-by-error basis.
-You can fix one mistake and the inspector then re-examines the claim for other inconsistencies reports the MyHomecareBiz billing team.
+You can fix one mistake and the inspector then re-examines the claim for other inconsistencies.
 This can be exceedingly time-consuming and frustrating, especially if you don’t have DDE access to view the claim and fix the errors, and the payment for the Final which should have taken about three weeks could drag on for months, making neither you nor Medicare happy.

 Here are the areas to be carefully checked (your clearing house may pick up some errors, but not others):